Hotels near Brooks Park

 Which hotels near Brooks Park offer free breakfast?

-Which hotels near Brooks Park have a pool?
+Which hotels near Brooks Park have an outdoor pool?

 Which hotels near Brooks Park offer free parking?